 Audrey Whitson grew up on a farm in northern Alberta and her family still owns a bush quarter northwest of Edmonton.
 Both of Audrey’s parents were avid readers and she and her four siblings grew up on library books shipped by post from the University of Alberta’s Department of Extension.

 Audrey started to write stories at age eight and had her first poem published in The Western Producer (a long-standing farm paper out of Saskatoon) when she was 11.
-She started taking pictures when she was ten with a cheap box camera redeemed in exchange for Nabob Tea coupons.

 After studying social work at the University of Calgary, Audrey worked in a Calgary halfway house for women, the Holy Cross Hospital and the social justice office of the Roman Catholic Diocese of Calgary.
 Meeting Chileans exiled after the 1973 coup led her to pursue cultural and language studies in Cuernavaca, Mexico and then to work with the East Oakland Catholic Worker in California, primarily with Mexican migrant workers and refugees from the wars in Central America who were settling in the San Francisco-Bay area.
 Audrey later studied theology at Berkeley, California, at the Graduate Theological Union (GTU).
 The GTU is a consortium of schools from most Western Christian and Eastern Orthodox traditions as well as Buddhism, Islam, and Judaism.
 While she lived in California, Audrey spent whole summers or parts of them in central Mexico, South America and the traditional lands of the Dene in the Northwest Territories.